 - Frequent communications to our audiences with upcoming deadlines and new information.

 “(Regarding COBRA ARPA AEIs), WEX has taken that extra step where it’s all done in the system,” said Carrie Arnold of EPIC Brokers.
 “You’re not waiting for someone on the back end to get it done.
 It just feels cleaner and it feels faster.”

 Experience also shows in the technology that supports communication.
 Automation is key to making sure communications are sent to qualified beneficiaries on time.
-Ideally, an HR representative simply needs to update the qualified beneficiary’s status in their system, and behind the scenes, nearly everything else is taken care of.
+Ideally, an HR representative simply needs to update the qualified beneficiary’s status in their system and, behind the scenes, nearly everything else is taken care of.

+Staying compliant with COBRA regulations is a must for all organizations.
 Check out our COBRA page to learn more about the COBRA experience with WEX.